-Social forestry refers to the management of forests for the benefits of local communities.
-It includes aspects such as forest management, forest protection, and afforestation of deforested lands with the objective of improving the rural, environmental, and social development.
+Social forestry refers to the management of forests for the benefit of local communities.
+It includes aspects such as forest management, forest protection, and afforestation of deforested lands with the objective of improving rural, environmental, and social development.

 For this reason, the main goal of social forestry is to grow trees and plantations to meet the growing needs of people in reference to increased demand for timber, wood, food, fuel, and food to reduce the pressure and dependency on traditional forest areas.

-Although the concept and practice of social forestry have existed for centuries, it is constantly gaining a new dimension because of its benefits including its potential for tackling the challenges of global warming.
+Although the concept and practice of social forestry have existed for centuries, it is constantly gaining a new dimension because of its benefits, including its potential for tackling the challenges of global warming.
 Here, the benefits and types of social forestry are explained in detail.

 Benefits of Social Forestry

 Of course, social forests come with numerous merits.
 Some of them include: